 Makassar South Sulawesi, Indonesia Travel Guide

-Contribute to preservation efforts by visiting Bantimurung Bulusaraung National Park respectfully.
+Contribute to preservation attempts by visiting Bantimurung Bulusaraung National Park respectfully.

 Minimize waste and avoid single-use plastics, as public recycling is limited.